logiclrd/DQD.CommandLineParser/DQD.CommandLineParser/README.md

 * Arguments:

    Arguments collect values from the command-line.
 The simplest argument has a `string` value.
-DeltaQ.CommandLineParser will try to coerce to other types as needed.
+DQD.CommandLineParser will try to coerce to other types as needed.

     ```
     public class Arguments